sjjsy/neronet/doc/start_guide.rst

     python theanotest.py 400 784 10000

-To make Neronet able to recognize this as an experiment, I create a ``config.yaml`` in the folder by using
+To make Neronet able to recognize this as an experiment, I create a ``config.yaml`` by using `nerocli --template` as such:

 ::

     nerocli --template theanotest python theanotest.py N feats training_steps

-Which results in the following file being created:
+Which results in the following ``config.yaml`` being created in the current working directory:

 ::